Telefonica to go back to its homework after German bet

 WHAT'S NEXT ?

-The firm holds several big investments - including a 10.5 percent stake in Telecom Italia and 5 percent of China Unicom that help mitigate the debt factor and could be sold.
+The firm holds several big investments - including a 10.5 percent stake in Telecom Italia (TLIT.MI) and 5 percent of China Unicom (0762.HK) that help mitigate the debt factor and could be sold.

-While the Telecom Italia investment is rapidly depreciating, it enables Telefonica to get a grip on one of its competitors in Brazil, Tim Participacoes, which is a unit of the Italian company.
+While the Telecom Italia investment is rapidly depreciating, it enables Telefonica to get a grip on one of its competitors in Brazil, Tim Participacoes (TIMP3.SA), which is a unit of the Italian company.

 Movements on that front could, however, come as soon as September when the likely dissolution of holding company Telco, which controls 22.4 percent of Telecom Italia, could leave Telefonica as the biggest shareholder in the Italian firm.

-Like the rest of the Latin American region, which makes Telefonica vulnerable to unfavourable exchange rates, the Brazilian market is proving particularly challenging.
+Like the rest of the Latin American region, which makes Telefonica vulnerable to unfavorable exchange rates, the Brazilian market is proving particularly challenging.

-Telefonica Brasil posted a 16 percent fall in second-quarter net income on Wednesday, while earnings before interest, taxes, depreciation and amortisation fell 17 percent from a year ago.
+Telefonica Brasil (VIVT4.SA) posted a 16 percent fall in second-quarter net income on Wednesday, while earnings before interest, taxes, depreciation and amortization fell 17 percent from a year ago.

 EUROPE